bitrise-steplib/bitrise-step-link-apm-sdk-ios/README.md

-# Xcode Link Bitrise APM library
+# Add Trace SDK

-Link the Bitrise APM library during the XCode build process into the resulting artifact.
+Adds the Trace SDK static library during the Xcode build process into the resulting app artifact.

+iOS:
-The step works by modifying the project.pbxproj descriptor to include necessary flags, frameworks and variables for linking.
+   The step works by linking and modifying the relevant Xcode project descriptor files to include necessary configurations in `other linker flags`.
+These are the following:
+   * Trace static library path
+   * System libraries: `C` and `C++`
+   * System Framework `SystemConfiguration.framework`

+System libraries and frameworks are linked if they are not present.
+It’s recommended to add this step just before the Xcode build and archive step.

+This step is compatible with all Xcode projects that use Swift only, interoperability (mixed) and Objective-C only languages.

+Android:
+   TBA.

+Once the app has been deployed, developers can view the results of the app in the Trace addon.

 ## How to use this Step